huanfez/real_multi_robot_ltl_task/TaskAllocAut/src/README.md

 Java 6.0

-Note: this package is to generate the task plans for MRS in the two cases of TR-O version of the paper.
+Note: this package is to generate the task plans for MRS in the two cases of the paper.
 All the operations need to be conducted with `Eclipse` IDE (in folder `~/Eclipse/`).
 The lab directory of the files is `~/catkin_ws/src/mrs_taskplan/node/AutoRobots/TaskAllocAut/`

 ## Step0. open `Eclipse` IDE in folder `~/Eclipse/`